chef/automate/components/docs-chef-io/content/automate/DR.md

 ## How To SetUp Disaster Recovery Cluster For OnPrem Deployment

-If the Frequency of Data Sync between the Live System(Production cluster) and DR ranges between 6 and 24 hrs, then we have an option which utilize the regular backup and restore cadence, that syncs data from the Production cluster to the DR cluster.
+If the Frequency of Data Sync between the Live System(Production cluster) and DR ranges between few hrs, then we have an option which utilize the regular backup and restore cadence, that syncs data from the Production cluster to the DR cluster.
 Typically these two clusters should be located in different data centres or cloud provider regions.

-### Setup DR Cluster With acceptable down time will be few minutes

 In this approach we have to running 2 Parallel Cluster of same capacity.

 - Primary Cluster (or Production Cluster)
 - DR Cluster

 ![DR SetUp with 2 Parallel Cluster](/images/automate/DR-2-cluster.png)